 How to Add and Delete Users on CentOS 7

-CentOS, as well as all other Linux distributions is a multi-user operating system.
-Each user can have different permission level and specific settings for various command line and GUI application.
+CentOS, as well as all other Linux distributions, is a multi-user operating system.
+Each user can have different permission levels and specific settings for various command-line and GUI applications.

 In this tutorial, we will explain how to add and remove users on CentOS 7 systems.